jfo/blog/source/posts/sild-read-more-good.md

 ```

 With this tweak, I've removed a potentially major computation bottleneck and
-guaranteed that the reader function will operate in constant time at a max of
+guaranteed that the reader function will operate in linear time at a max of
 O(3n), and I've completely eliminated the `count_substring_length()` function
 from the source.
 At this point, the source code is still only 116 lines long,
 and  fully 35 of those lines are devoted to the debugging code that lets me see